-In addition, no written guarantee has been received from SIPCOT that they will not require some or all of the land currently occupied by the boys' home, although nothing has been heard from them for some years.
+In addition, no written guarantee has yet been received from SIPCOT that they will not require some or all of the land currently occupied by the boys' home, although nothing has been heard from them for some years.
 It is therefore prudent to keep reserves to at least cushion that eventuality until such a guarantee can be obtained.

-The current balance is higher than the reserve amount, which enables longer term plans to be made for the work in India.
+The current balance is higher than the reserve amount, which enables longer term plans to be made for the work in India and protects against exchange rate fluctuation.